What Is Tufting?

 Do I Get the Rug After Class?

 Not immediately.
 After you finish tufting, the piece needs to be glued on the back, trimmed, and edged—processes that require tools, space, and drying time.
 We handle all of that for you.
-Your finished rug or wall piece will be ready for pickup or shipping within 5-7 days.
+Your finished rug or wall piece will be ready for pickup or will arrive via shipping within 5-7 days.
 You leave the workshop with your design complete and your hands tired in the best way.

 What You'll Receive